-DARE FOODS LIMITED (the “Company”) ACCESSIBLE CUSTOMER SERVICE POLICY
+DARE FOODS LIMITED (the “Company”) ACCESSIBILITY CUSTOMER SERVICE POLICY AND MULTI YEAR PLAN

 Dare Foods Limited Accessible Customer Service Policy (the “Policy”) establishes a framework for compliance with the Company’s commitment to accessibility under the Accessibility for Ontarians with Disabilities Act (the “AODA”) and the Integrated Accessibility Standards Regulation (the “IASR”).